KKLater/Async/README.md

 import Async
 Async.Task { operation in

     /// 1.
-Add await task using closure, the result cannot be directly obtained, it needs to be obtained using a case statement. let result = operation.await { resultClosure in resultClosure(.failure(AsyncError.resultError))
+Add await task using closure, the result cannot be directly obtained.
+    /// It needs to be obtained using a case statement. let result = operation.await { resultClosure in resultClosure(.failure(AsyncError.resultError))
     }